 Pedagogical Context and Teacher’s Guides

-The document Personal Orientation Project outlines in detail the pedagogical context of the Personal Orientation Project program as prescribed by the Québec Ministère de l’Éducation et de l’Enseignement supérieur.
+The document Personal Orientation Project (PDF) outlines in detail the pedagogical context of the Personal Orientation Project program as prescribed by the Québec Ministère de l’Éducation et de l’Enseignement supérieur.
 The following extract from page 10 of this document explains the pedagogical context in which POP is situated:

 In principle, the career explorations carried out by Québec students up to the end of Secondary Cycle One provide the basis and the resources for their choice of learning path and their subsequent academic and career choices.
 Having begun to build their personal profile and developed the habit of recording useful information in a personal education plan, portfolio or logbook, they have references for planning their explorations, which will themselves be influenced by their choice of learning path.
 Students who have chosen the Applied General Education Path tend to be attracted by the more concrete nature of this path; they do not have the same motivations as those in the General Education Path.
 The POP gives Secondary Cycle Two students the opportunity to pursue their career exploration further and to develop competencies that will help them manage their careers throughout their lives.
 By enabling them to know themselves better and familiarize themselves with tools for career information and exploration and by teaching them to carry out their own career explorations, this program encourages students to take responsibility for their career development.